demirantay/cheatsheet/cms/wp-themes.md

   - Third-party Marketplaces: There are also many third-party marketplaces where you can find both free and premium themes.
 Popular ones include ThemeForest, Elegant Themes, and StudioPress.
   - Installing a Theme: Once you've found a theme you like, you can install it directly from your WordPress dashboard.
 Go to "Appearance" -> "Themes" -> "Add New", then search for the theme by name or upload the theme's ZIP file directly to your Wordpress folder in "wp-content/themes".

-## Custom Theme Dev
+## Custom Theme

 > When you are developing a custom theme it is best to first create a static-responsive design with just html-css-js and than convert it into a wordpress theme.

-- 1 - Set Up Your Development Environment: (xampp, ..etc you already have these from previous cheatsheets)
+Here is a step by step way to convert your static site to a wordpress theme:
+- 1 - Set Up a Local WordPress Environment: Install WordPress on your local machine using software like XAMPP, MAMP, or a local development tool like Local by Flywheel.
+This allows you to work on your theme without affecting your live site.
-- 2 - Create a New Theme Directory: Navigate to the "wp-content/themes" directory in your WordPress installation and create a new folder for your custom theme.
-Choose a name for your theme (e.g., "custom-theme").
+- 2 - Create a New Theme Directory: Inside the `wp-content/themes` directory of your WordPress installation, create a new folder for your theme.
+Choose a unique name for your theme directory.
-- 3 - Create a Stylesheet (style.css): (Inside your theme folder, create a file named style.css.
-This file is essential and must contain the following comment block at the top:)
+- 3 - Create Necessary Files and Directories: Inside your theme directory, create the necessary files and directories for a WordPress theme.
+At a minimum, you'll need `style.css`, `index.php`, `header.php`, `footer.php`, and `functions.php`.
     ```css
     /*
     Theme Name: Custom Theme